Higher Koszul duality and $n$-affineness: Categorified Koszul duality via coaffine stacks

-We start by recalling some fundamental results in the theory of coaffine stacks defined over a field $\Bbbk$ of characteristic $0$.
+\begin{notation} In this section, $\Bbbk$ always denotes a ground \textit{(discrete) field} of characteristic zero. \end{notation} We start by recalling some fundamental results in the theory of stacks associated to coconnective $\Bbbk$-algebras defined over a field $\Bbbk$ of characteristic zero, that will be used extensively in \cref{sec:mainthmkoszul}.
 We will mostly adopt the conventions from \cite{dagviii}.
 In particular, as in \cite{dagviii}, we will call these objects \textit{coaffine} rather than \textit{affine} stacks, to stress the difference with affine schemes (which in turn are the spectra of \textit{connective} $\Bbbk$-algebras).
-We will then use this theory to revisit the classical $\mathbb{E}_1$-Koszul duality between $\mathrm{C}_\bullet(\Omega_*X;\Bbbk)$ and $\CX$, and in particular equivalence \eqref{eqqeq2}.
-We will conclude this Section proving our main result (\cref{thm:mainkoszuln}), which provides an $n$-categorification of equivalence \eqref{eqqeq2}.